 If you’re an omnivore, try going meatless once a week.
 Beans, legumes, eggs and other protein-rich foods can provide the protein you need at a fraction of the cost of meat.

 Join grocery store loyalty programs and use coupon apps to score discounts on items you already plan to buy.
-And if you have a cash-back credit card, check for rotating “bonuses” on food-related categories.
+And if you have a cash-back credit card, check for rotating "bonuses" on food-related categories so you can get rewards for shopping you're planning to do anyway.
 For example, a card may offer 2% cash back on all purchases but up that to 5% for a limited time for spending at restaurants or supermarkets.